mrocklin/blog/_posts/work/2013-08-28-Thread-First.md

 ### Thoughts

-Today I wouldn't use this solution in production code mainly because my colleagues aren't familiar with it.
+Today I wouldn't use this solution in production code mainly because my usual colleagues aren't familiar with it.
 However I do think that the ideas behind the solution do have substantial merit.
 In particular

 *   Function reuse - reinventing wheels is both wasteful and harmful to the longevity of your code.
 *   Standard library - Use of functions within the standard library supports more rapid understanding of your code